inspec/inspec-aws/docs-chef-io/content/aws_network_acls.md

 end
 ```

-**Filter all network ACLs whose entries have rule number equal to 100.**
+Filter all network ACLs whose entries have rule number equal to 100:

 ```ruby
 describe aws_network_acls.where { entries_rule_numbers.include?(100) } do